 Another clarity is also achieved in the provisions for the appointment process of arbitrators and the right to challenge, registration of arbitral awards, applications for the enforcement of arbitral awards, and applications for the annulment of arbitral awards.
 From the moment of filing, the detailed explanation regarding the order of procedures, the parties involved, the applicable timeframes, and the legal remedies to respond to court decisions is meticulously outlined.
 An example of procedural clarity in SCR 3/2023 not found in the AADR Law is the process for filing for exequatur.
-In the new arbitration framework, the process for applying for exequatur is detailed from the submission to the Central Jakarta District Court/Central Jakarta Religious Court, to the Supreme Court granting exequatur, and up to the execution of international/Sharia international arbitral awards.
-A detailed process is also found in the provisions for examining applications for annulment of arbitral awards and legal remedies against the granting of applications for annulment of arbitral awards not included in the AADR Law.
-These provisions regulate the stages of trial examination, courtroom procedures, and detailed legal provisions for filing legal remedies, covering various potential scenarios and time limits for these stages.
+In the new arbitration framework, the process for applying for exequatur is detailed from the submission to the Central Jakarta District Court/Central Jakarta Religious Court, to the Supreme Court granting exequatur, and up to the execution of international/Sharia international arbitral awards.53 A detailed process is also found in the provisions for examining applications for annulment of arbitral awards and legal remedies against the granting of applications for annulment of arbitral awards not included in the AADR Law.
+These provisions regulate the stages of trial examination, courtroom procedures, and detailed legal provisions for filing legal remedies, covering various potential scenarios and time limits for these stages.54 iii.
+Impact on enforceability of arbitral award

-&lt;sup>51 Basyarnas-MUI, Majelis Ulama Indonesia, available at https://basyarnas-mui.org/sejarah/.
+51 Basyarnas-MUI, Majelis Ulama Indonesia, (March 22, 2023) https://basyarnas-mui.org/sejarah/.